Meratyn/jsav-exercise-recorder/doc/exercise_design/reproducibility/modified_b_plus/modified_b_plus.md

 }
 ```

 The key `v` contains the tree node with an array of size 3.

+As with [B+ Tree Insertion](../b_plus_insertion/b_plus_insert.md), the input
+is not explicitly recorded.
+The input can be reconstructed from student's steps,
+because the student can only insert new keys into the tree one by one.
+If a node is split, the split and key insertion are recorded in the same step.
+A systematic reconstruction of steps should be possible, because the split
+functionality is deterministic and defined in the exercise code.

 RR1 satisfied.